Orthodontics in Laurel, MD

 Can anyone get braces?

-Patients at any age can get traditional braces.
-We suggest that children have their first orthodontic consultation no later than 7 years old so that parents are informed of what is ahead.
+Patients at any age can get braces.
+We suggest that children have their first orthodontic consultation no later than 7 years old so that parents are prepared.
 Patients often receive orthodontic treatment between 10-14 years old, while facial features are still growing and therefore are more susceptible to straightening solutions.
 However, it is not uncommon for adults and even seniors to undergo orthodontic treatments.

 Is there an alternative to metal braces?